 Appalachian Winter finds its home in Schellsburg, Pennsylvania; USA.
 It began in 2008, though “Into the Abode of Wolves,” the first song written that would later be apportioned for the the project, was recorded in late 2007.
 The original goal was to create symphonic, atmospheric (whatever that means) black metal music, and my extensive discography stands as a testament of my failure to reach that goal.
 After all these years, I’m still learning how to do this, and the goal of pushing myself as hard as I can musically is now my pursuit with this project.

 All music you’ll find here is free to download – the whole discography.

 Streaming is free as well and is available here.

-Appalachian Winter is Randy Smith (guitars), probably Mike O’Brien (MIDI choirs), and D.G.
-Klyne (composition, arrangments), and is currently represented by Nine Gates Records.
+Appalachian Winter is Randy Smith (guitars), Mike O’Brien (MIDI choirs), and D.G.
+Klyne (composition, arrangements), and is currently represented by Nine Gates Records.